How to Generate Videos of Molecules from Mercury

 The basic workflow to produce a video of any crystal structure using Mercury.

-For this video we selected Diazepam crystal structure (ref code DIZPAM10) a well-known drug used typically for calming effect.
+For this video, we selected Diazepam crystal structure (ref code DIZPAM10) a well-known drug used typically for its calming effect.
 The image we used for the background was the first mechanical calculator used at CCDC.

 Learn more about Mercury here, and get started with the free version straight away.